Learnable latent embeddings for joint behavioral and neural analysis: Results

 \subsection{Co-homology as a metric for robust embeddings}

-\justify \cebra \space can be trained across a range of dimensions and models can be selected based on decoding and consistency.
-Yet, we also sought to find a principled approach to verify the robustness of embeddings, which might yield insight into neural computations~\cite{Chaudhuri2019TheIA} (Fig.~\ref{fig:Topology}e).
+\justify \cebra \space can be trained across a range of dimensions and models can be selected based on decoding, goodness of fit, and consistency.
+Yet, we also sought to find a principled approach to verify the robustness of embeddings, which might yield insight into neural computations~\cite{Curto2016WhatCT, Chaudhuri2019TheIA} (Fig.~\ref{fig:Topology}e).
 We used algebraic topology to measure the persistent co-homology, for comparing if learned latent spaces are equivalent.
-For the hippocampus data, one expects a ring topology with Betti numbers (1,1,0).
+While it is not required to project embeddings onto a sphere, this has the advantage that there are default Betti numbers (for a $d$-dimensional uniform embedding, $H^0 = 1, H^1 = 0, \cdots, H^{d-1} = 1$, i.e., 1,0,1 for the 2-sphere).
 We used the distance from the unity line (and thresholded based on a computed null shuffled distribution in Births vs. Deaths to compute Betti numbers; Extended Data Fig.~\ref{fig:SFigure3_persistence}).
-Using \cebra-Behavior or -Time we find a ring topology (1,1,0) up to 16 dimensions (Fig.~\ref{fig:Topology}f), as one would expect from a linear track for place cells, and two rings in higher dimensions, which suggests direction may also influence place cell coding, as recently suggested~\cite{Jercog2019HeadingDW}.
-Note, this topology differs from (1,0,1); i.e., Betti numbers for a uniformly covered sphere, which in our setting would indicate a random embedding as found by shuffling (Fig.~\ref{fig:Topology}f).
+Using \cebra-Behavior or -Time we find a ring topology (1,1,0; Fig.~\ref{fig:Topology}f), as one would expect from a linear track for place cells.
+We then computed the Eilenberg-MacLane coordinates for the identified co-cycle (H1) for each model~\cite{Silva2009PersistentCA, Gardner2021.02.25.432776}---this allowed us to map each time-point to topology-preserving coordinates---and indeed we find that the ring topology for the CEBRA models matches space (position) across dimensions (Fig.~\ref{fig:Topology}g, Extended Data Fig.~\ref{fig:SFigure3_persistence}).
+Note, this topology differs from (1,0,1); i.e., Betti numbers for a uniformly covered sphere, which in our setting would indicate a random embedding as found by shuffling (Fig.~\ref{fig:Topology}g).